-- an owner, or a group of owners, of land in the area

-- an organisation whose main function involves managing land in the area

-- (2) The application must-

-- (a) be in the approved form; and
+- an owner, or a group of owners, of land in the area - an organisation whose main function involves managing land in the area - (2) The application must- - (a) be in the approved form; and

-- (b) be signed by-

-- (ii) if there are 2 or more applicants, at least 1 applicant; and - (c) relate only to a single or contiguous area; and - (d) show that the applicant has given, or taken reasonable steps to give, notice of the application to each owner of land in the area. - (3) The application must also be accompanied by- - (a) either- - (i) the draft area management plan (the draft plan); or - (ii) a copy of the existing planning document; and - (b) the fee prescribed under a regulation. - (4) However, the chief executive may waive the fee if the chief executive considers the waiver is in the interest of the State.
+- (b) be signed by- - (i) the applicant; or - (ii) if there are 2 or more applicants, at least 1 applicant; and - (c) relate to an area or areas that- - (i) have the same or similar vegetation types and characteristics; or - (ii) will be subject to the same or similar management intent and management outcomes for vegetation management in the area or areas; and - (d) show that the applicant has given, or taken reasonable steps to give, notice of the application to each owner of land in the area. - (3) The application must also be accompanied by- - (a) either- - (i) the draft area management plan (the draft plan); or - (ii) a copy of the existing planning document; and - (b) the fee prescribed under a regulation. - (4) However, the chief executive may waive the fee if the chief executive considers the waiver is in the interest of the State.